 - How do I apply for a scholarship award from Loyola University Chicago School of Law?

 Merit scholarship determinations are made in conjunction with the admission decision, on the basis of the contents of the application file.
-If you wish to be considered for a need-based scholarship, you must complete the FAFSA and the Loyola University Chicago School of Law need-based application form.
+If you wish to be considered for a need-based scholarship, you must complete the FAFSA and the Loyola University Chicago School of Law Financial Aid Application.

 Merit scholarships at Loyola University Chicago are awarded to JD candidates on the basis of the information presented in the admission file.
 Need-based scholarships are offered only after consideration for merit scholarships is complete.
 Adjustments to both merit and need-based scholarships may occur if the candidate is awarded an endowed scholarship, fellowship or outside scholarship.